-The mechanism basically consists in enabling a MR to behave as a proxy for the LFN, performing the Mobile IPv6 Route Optimisation signalling and packet handling [5] on behalf of the LFN.
-In order to do that, the MR first tracks the different communications that LFNs have established and decides which of those will be optimised, since optimising a traffic flow involves a cost - in terms of signalling and computation resources at the MR - that may not be worth for some kinds of flows (e.g., DNS queries).
-This decision (that is, whether to perform Route Optimisation for each flow or not) is out of the scope of this paper, although we are working on different algorithms and heuristics to evaluate their performance based on real tests.
+The mechanism basically consists in enabling a MR to behave as a proxy for the LFN, performing the MIPv6 RO signaling and packet handling [5] on behalf of the LFN.
+In order to do that, the MR first tracks the different communications that LFNs have established and decides which of those will be optimized, since optimizing a traffic flow involves a cost-in terms of signaling and computation resources at the MR-that may not be worth for some kinds of flows (e.g., DNS queries).
+This decision (that is, whether to perform RO for each flow or not) is out of the scope of this paper, although we are working on different algorithms and heuristics to evaluate their performance based on real tests.

-For those LFN-CN pairs whose traffic is to be optimised, the MR starts to send the RO signalling described for standard Mobile IPv6 in [5]:
+For those LFN-CN pairs whose traffic is to be optimized, the MR starts to send the RO signaling described for standard MIPv6 in [5].

-• The BU is sent by the MR.

-• The BU contains the LFN address as the MN's Home Address (HoA) and the MR's CoA as the MN's CoA (since the MR's CoA is the only topologically meaningful address available).
+- The BU is sent by the MR. - The BU contains the LFN's address as the HoA and the MR's CoA as the CoA (since the MR's CoA is the only topologically meaningful address available).

-The Route Optimisation mechanism defined by Mobile IPv6 [5] requires an additional procedure to be performed before sending the BU message, in order to mitigate possible attacks [23].
-Basically, this mechanism, called Return Routability (RR), verifies that the node that is reachable at the HoA is able to respond to packets sent to a given address (different to the HoA of the node).
+The RO mechanism defined by MIPv6 [5] requires an additional procedure to be performed before sending the BU message, in order to mitigate possible attacks [23].
+Basically, this mechanism, called return routability (RR), verifies that the node that is reachable at the HoA is able to respond to packets sent to a given CoA (different to the HoA of the node).
 This mechanism can be deceived only if the routing infrastructure is compromised or if there is an attacker between the verifier and the addresses (that is, HoA and CoA) to be verified.
-With these exceptions, the test is used to ensure that the MN's Home Address (HoA) and MN's Care-of Address (CoA) are collocated.
+With these exceptions, the test is used to ensure that the MN's HoA and MN's CoA are collocated.

-In our solution we adopt the above procedure.
-For this purpose, the MR has to perform the Mobile IPv6 Return Routability procedure [5] on behalf of the LFN.
-Such procedure involves sending the Home Test Init (HoTI) and Careof Test Init (CoTI) messages to the CN and processing the replies (Home Test message HoT - and Care-of Test message - CoT).
-These messages are sent as specified in [5], using the LFN's address as the source address in the HoTI message - which is sent encapsulated through the MR's HA -, and the MR's CoA as the source address in the CoTI messages.
-With the information contained in the HoT and CoT messages, sent by the CN in response to the HoTI and CoTI messages respectively, the MR is able to build a BU message to be sent to the CN on behalf of the LFN.
-This message is sent using the MR's CoA as the packet source address and carries a Home Address destination option set to the LFN's address.
+In our solution, we adopt the procedure described above.
+For this purpose, the MR has to perform the MIPv6 RR procedure [5] on behalf of the LFN.
+Such procedure involves sending the home test init (HoTI) and care-of test init (CoTI) messages to the CN and processing the replies (home test message HoT-and care-of test message-CoT).
+These messages are sent as specified in [5], using the LFN's address as the source address in the HoTI message-which is sent encapsulated through the MR's HA, and the MR's CoA as the source address in the CoTI message.
+With the information contained in the HoT and CoTI messages, sent by the CN in response to the HoTI and CoTI messages, respectively, the MR is able to build a BU message to be sent to the CN on behalf of the LFN.
+This message is sent using the MR's CoA as the packet source address and carries a HoA destination option set to the LFN's address.